-Managers in revenue-producing units and Market Risk Management discuss market information, positions and estimated risk and loss scenarios on an ongoing basis.
-Market Risk Management produces risk measures and monitors them against market risk limits set by risk committees.
-These measures reflect an extensive range of scenarios and the results are aggregated at trading desk, business and firmwide levels.
-For additional information regarding the firm's market risk measures and risk limits, see "Risk Management and Risk Factors - Market Risk Management," in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations," in the firm's June 2015 Form 10-Q.
+Market Risk Management produces risk measures and monitors them against market risk limits set by our risk committees.
+These measures reflect an extensive range of scenarios and the results are aggregated at product, business and firmwide levels.
+For additional information regarding the firm's market risk measures and risk limits, see "Risk Management - Market Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the firm's 2015 Form 10-K.